 What is an STD?

 Sexually transmitted diseases (STDs), also known as sexually transmitted infections (STIs), are infections transmitted through sexual activity, including vaginal, anal, and oral sex.
-They can be caused by bacteria, viruses, or parasites and can affect both men and women of all ages.
+Bacteria, viruses, or parasites can cause them and can affect both men and women of all ages.

 Sexually Transmitted Diseases Statistics (STDs) – Key Facts